martin-heralecky/spreadsheet/README.md

 # spreadsheet

-WARN: There are lots of unaddressed issues and todos in this project.
+This is a school project.
+It is not intended for regular use as there are lots of unaddressed issues and todos.

 ## Compiling the source
 ```shell